jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 	- How many shots should TIE have?
 Bob mentioned they are often just 1 shot?
 - Is there any load on line between Tie and substation?
 	- If not, will make the tie directional so that it doesn't ever backfeed the substation
+- Check conditions for going into loop scheme

 Notes:
 - For sectionalizer, reclose will be permanently off, but label will still be there for consistency